 The fact remains that a slight chill was achieved and I wouldn’t expect the Sipping Stones to outperform the competition, just accomplish the same general goal.

-As the function of the stones was almost identical to the competition and given that the overseas production means the Sipping Stones are less expensive, they represent a value purchase.
+As the function of the Sipping Stones was almost identical to the competition and given that the overseas production means the they are less expensive, they represent a value purchase.